sunbird-cb/mentoring/src/api-doc/MentorEd-Env-Modification.md

             style="max-width: 100%; height: auto; width: auto; max-height: 500px;">
     </div>

-    For this feature to function, support email IDs must be set in the mentoring service as shown below.
+    For this feature to function, support email IDs and other values must be set in the mentoring service as listed below.

     ### Mentoring Service